 We will always be willing to hear if there is any way that you think that we can improve the service we provide.

-If you have a complaint or concern about the service you have received from the doctors or any of the personnel working in this practice, please let us know.
+If you have a complaint or any concerns about the service you have received from the Doctors or any of the personnel working in this practice, please let us know.
 We operate a practice complaint procedure as part of the NHS complaints system, which meets national criteria.